emporous/community/docs/design.md

 ## Initial Approach

-1. Define an initial attribute extension for the OCI distribution specification
+1. Define an initial attribute API extension for the OCI distribution specification that turns a registry into a single searchable namespace.
 2. Fork an OCI compliant registry and add functionality that will support the distribution specification
 3. Clarify extension specification following lessons learned from registry fork
 4. Develop Emporous client and smart proxy to interact with the attribute endpoint